agarwalvipin/open_cfa/docs/LOS/FRA/Reading 35.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** Understand the difference between statutory, effective, and cash tax rates.
+💡 CFA Exam Tip ✍️:Understand the difference between statutory, effective, and cash tax rates.
 Know the common items found in a tax rate reconciliation (permanent diffs, foreign rates, credits, VA changes) and how they affect the ETR relative to the statutory rate.
 Be aware of the key footnote disclosures related to deferred taxes.
 </div>
 </div>